Choose A Neurofeedback Provider

 - How much training do they have in neurofeedback?
-How many courses have they had?
+How many courses have they taken?
 How often do they take additional courses?

 - Are they licensed or certified?
 If you want to get their license or certification number and the name of the licensing board, you can always call (or sometimes look on the internet) to verify they are still licensed.
 Note that just because they are licensed does not guarantee competence or knowledge.
 But it does mean that if there is a problem, there is a licensing or certification board you can report to.

 - How long have they been doing neurofeedback?
 How many clients have they actually done neurofeedback with?
-Note: some clinicians who have only been doing neurofeedback for 6 months can be good.
-They may do a lot of training, and work with a mentor or get supervision on difficult cases.
-You just want to know.
-You may not be able to find out all this information.
-Really good professionals are very upfront about what their experience is.
-If they are the only one near you, they are very worth talking to carefully.
+Note: some clinicians who have only been doing neurofeedback for 6 months can be very good.
+They may do a lot of training, work with a mentor, or get supervision on difficult cases.
+Good professionals are upfront about their experience.

-- How many people with your kind of problem have they dealt with?
+- How many people with your kind of situation have they dealt with?

-- What other kinds of therapies and modalities do they use for this problem.
+- What other kinds of therapies and modalities do they practice?

-- References of clients/patients are recommended.
-There are many who may not be willing to share names, because of confidentiality.
+- Can they provide references from clients?
+Many may not be able to share any names due to confidentiality laws and ethics board.
 However, it is possible for clients to sign a paper indicating that their name can be shared.
-Perhaps they have a client who has provided permission?
+Perhaps they have a client who has provided permission.